Top 10 Skills of a Great Executive Assistant

 - Maintain confidentiality.
-You have access to privileged company information, and your job is to guard that information.
+As an executive assistant, you have access to privileged company information, and your job is to guard that information.
 Period.
 You know that leaking information, no matter what the motivation, can damage both your reputation and that of the executive you support.

 - Anticipate needs.
 Your executive has a meeting with a client in his office at noon.
 If you excel at anticipating needs, you’ll inquire about lunch (Will they eat in or go out?
 Are there any food allergies?) and ensure your executive has any meeting-related documents ahead of time.

 - Act the role of gatekeeper.
-Everyone is clamoring for your executive’s time and attention, from HR to outside sales people.
-You are the person who ensures that only those phone calls, emails, or meetings get through that meet the goals of the executive or the organization.
+Everyone is clamoring for your executive’s time and attention, from HR to outside salespeople.
+As executive assistant, you are the person who ensures that only those phone calls, emails, or meetings get through that meet the goals of the executive or the organization.

 - Work as a team.
 Sometimes it takes a village to ensure that: 1. your executive gets to the airport on time; 2. he or she is armed with a working laptop; and 3. that the laptop contains a presentation that will knock the socks off a potential client.
 The ability to work well with others will only make your own job easier.